 A large number of Sikh devotees celebrate the annual Hola Mohalla or Hola festival at Shri Anandpur Sahib.
-Get details on Hola Mohalla 2017 dates, information and celebrations.
+Get details on Hola Mohalla 2023 date, information and celebrations.

 Holla Mohalla is dedicated to the Sikh community especially the armed order called Nihang.
 It is an annual fair where Nihangs known for their brave acts going back to the days of Ranjit Singh, display their skills in martial arts in a unique yet traditional style.
 Since this day is celebrated after Holi, they also play holi by applying colors at each other.
 As part of an old tradition started by the tenth Guru, Guru Gobind Singh Ji at Anandpur Sahib, this fair shows the prowess of a dedicated army initiated by him called the Khalsa Panth.
 Hola witness the arrival of Nihangs in thousands at Anandpur Sahib to display their martial skills and promote religious beliefs.
 Dressed in their ceremonial garb, the Nihangs show astounding feats of combat, drills and 'gatka' or mock-battles to the people gathered there.

 When: Begins on March 8th (Wednesday) and ends on March 10th (Friday), 2023